 “Anthem Blue Cross has made a commitment to identifying California-specific health disparities and partnering to introduce solutions that create more equitable healthcare experiences, enhance access to care and services, and improve health outcomes,” said Les Ybarra, President of Anthem Blue Cross’s Medi-Cal health plan.
 “For decades, Anthem has been pioneering solutions to usher in a new era of healthcare that works better for everyone, and we are pleased for the opportunity to work with the Longmore Institute on Disability, to not only help students fulfill their higher education goals but to also develop a pipeline of healthcare leaders, with disabilities, to transform healthcare delivery through a person-centered approach.”

-Supporting Anthem’s important vision to see more disabled people in healthcare and medicine will have a profound impact to help overturn implicit bias from the inside while creating new opportunities for students who would not otherwise be able to afford the costs of education.
+Supporting Anthem’s important vision to see more people with disabilities in healthcare and medicine will have a profound impact to help overturn implicit bias from the inside while creating new opportunities for students who would not otherwise be able to afford the costs of education.

-The Paul K. Longmore Institute on Disability at San Francisco State University studies and showcases disabled people's experiences to revolutionize social views.
+The Paul K. Longmore Institute on Disability at San Francisco State University studies and showcases the experiences of people with disabilities to revolutionize social views.
 Through public education, scholarship, and cultural events, the Longmore Institute shares disability history and theory, promotes critical thinking and builds a broader community.
 At the center of this work, is an effort to challenge implicit bias, as too often people’s disabilities are assumed to signal only a deficit and a pathological problem to be cured.
 Both the field of disability studies and the disability rights and justice movements have repeatedly called out the medical profession as a central site in which negative assumptions about disability grow and spread.
-Supporting Anthem’s important vision to see more disabled people in healthcare and medicine will have a profound impact to help overturn implicit bias from the inside while creating new opportunities for students who would not otherwise be able to afford the costs of education.
+Supporting Anthem’s important vision to see more people with disabilities in healthcare and medicine will have a profound impact to help overturn implicit bias from the inside while creating new opportunities for students who would not otherwise be able to afford the costs of education.

 Director of the Longmore Institute, Catherine Kudlick, shared: